 Unlike other parts of the market where traders ‘sing’ the prices, for shoes, there’s a whole new language.
 Watch out for a strange language where a trader gives you the price as a single digit.
 For example, nane, tatu, mbili.

 You could also look for boots, high heels and sport shoes on the second row of vibanda opposite the COTU Headquarters along Digo Road.
 The first row has hats, socks, bedding, etc. The prices are mainly for retail, going as low as Ksh100 and as high as KSh600, but you can always bargain when buying in wholesale.

 You could also try your luck along the main entrance to Gikomba from Ladhies Road.
-Just after Equity Bank, mainly on Sundays, you may spot a handful of traders along the road selling shoes as low as KSh50.
+Just after Equity Bank, mainly on Sundays, you may spot a handful of traders along the road selling shoes at a price as low as KSh50.

 The main section dealing in handbags is accessible from the Nairobi stage just before you turn towards COTU Headquarters.
 Follow the road lined with traders dealing in kitenge and other fabrics, through a stuffy, narrow path of chicken coops and into a shaded pathway with new clothes.
 You will spot handbags along the pathway, and on either side you can explore the rows of vibanda.

 On the right, the vibanda end at the riverbank.
 The handbags vary with design and size.
 In most cases, a clutch bag goes for KSh200 while a large leather handbag may cost about KSh500.
 Purses and makeup bags cost about KSh100.
 Nevertheless, Gikomba Market is about bargains, so haggle until the price is right.

 As you walk towards the handbags section, just after the chicken cages, you will see various traders dealing in cosmetics, braids, weaves and wigs.